dashed-slug/wallets/readme.txt

 7. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.

 == Changelog ==

+= 1.2.0 =
+* Add: Multiple coin adapters per extension and per coin (see release notes)
+* Add: Fail-safe mechanism that periodically checks for deposits that have not been recorded.
+* Add: New setting panel in admin for settings that are not specific to any coin adapters.
+* Fix: Exceptions thrown during failed deposit notifications are now caught.

 = 1.1.0 =
 * Add: Compatibility with the `prasos/bittiraha-walletd` lightweight wallet (see FAQ).